googleapis/google-cloud-cpp/google/cloud/dialogflow/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Dialogflow API][cloud-service-docs], a service to Builds conversational interfaces (for example, chatbots, and voice-powered apps and devices).
+This directory contains an idiomatic C++ client library for the [Dialogflow API][cloud-service-docs], a service to build conversational interfaces (for example, chatbots, and voice-powered apps and devices).

 This library is **experimental**.
 Its APIs are subject to change without notice.